-Richard Barrett, Senior Fellow, is a former British diplomat and intelligence officer and a recognized expert on violent extremism and the measures that can be taken against it.
+Richard Barrett, Senior Fellow at The Soufan Center, is a former British diplomat and intelligence officer and a recognized expert on violent extremism and the measures that can be taken against it.
 From March 2004 to January 2013, Mr. Barrett headed the United Nations Monitoring Team concerning Al-Qaida and the Taliban, and also helped found the United Nations Counter Terrorism Implementation Task Force (CTITF), a coordinating body that aims to ensure effective counter-terrorism cooperation within the UN system.
 Within the CTITF, he led Working Groups on terrorist use of the Internet and on countering the appeal of terrorism.
 He was also known for his work on countering the financing of terrorism.

 Before being appointed to head the Monitoring Team, Mr. Barrett worked for the British government in the Security Service (MI5), the Foreign Office and the Secret Intelligence Service (MI6).
 He was Director of Global Counter Terrorism Operations both before and after the 9/11 2001 attacks in the United States.